helxplatform/helx-ui/README.md

 ## Development

-For local development you can get started with:
+For local React development you can get started with:

 ```bash
 $ npm start